lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Creating Prediction Files for Videos
 -------------------------------------

-Lightly expects one prediction file per frame in a video.
+The Lightly Worker expects one prediction file per frame in a video.
 Predictions can be created following the Python example code below.
 Make sure that `PyAV <https://pyav.org/>`_ is installed on your system for it to work correctly.